aleks-daliton/sd/README.md

     #    The recommended number of characters for all list items for each key is 100
     #    For single-line entries, a total of 100 characters or less is recommended after an equal sign
     #    Values that contain spaces or commas must be enclosed in triple quotes
+    #    Values ending with a colon must be enclosed in triple quotes
     #    Values in triple quotes are recommended to be either the only or the last
     #    Only a multi-line entry of a single value is possible for a first level key
     #    For a multi-line entry of a single value you need to use framing lines with triple quotes